Chapter 1. SSO with SAMLv2 Deeper Dive

 1.2.3.
 Multiple IDPs and the Identity Discovery Profile

-Browser-based SSO using SAML v2 also supports having multiple IDPs, and can be used in both the Web Browser SSO profile as well as the Global Logout profile.
+Browser-based SSO via SAML v2 also supports having multiple IDPs and can be used in both the Web Browser SSO profile as well as the Global Logout profile.
 In cases where multiple IDPs are configured, the Identity Discovery SAML profile is used to determine which IDP a principal uses.
 This is accomplished by reading and writing cookies with domain information and a list of IDPs.

 1.3.
 Further Reading

-For full details on the SAML v2, see the official SAML 2.0 specification.
+For full details on the SAML v2 please see the official SAML 2.0 specification.